Planning events is your life. It’s a high octane game that leaves you empty after an event, but you wouldn’t change it for the world.

 You might think, “I don’t do baby showers, you idiot, and I’m DEFINITELY NOT cheap!!!”

-And you may be right, I may be wrong.
+And “You may be right, I may be crazy, But it just may be a lunatic you’re looking for!”

 But don’t miss the important thing here.